frankiannelli/serverless-workshop/attendee-reference.md

 ## Adding the lambda handlers to serverless.yml

-Now we are ready to define our lambda functions and the corresponding endpoints.
+Now we are ready to define our lambda function and the corresponding endpoint.
-We are going to have some functions to define in serverless.yml

 #### **`serverless.yml`**
 ```yaml